ryanmoran/explorations/0004-skaffold/README.md

 ## Running the example

+1. Run `minikube start`
 1. Change directory into the `example-dockerfile` subdirectory.
 1. Run `skaffold dev`

 ## Running the buildpacks example

+1. Run `minikube start` if you haven't already.
 1. Change directory into the `example-buildpacks` subdirectory.
 1. Run `skaffold dev`